funwithsoda/soda-alerts/README.md

 # soda-alerts
 This is a REST API for creating and managing alerts of new results for queries to Socrata datasets.
-The supported methods for getting alerts are email and SMS.
-Future methods include webhooks, websockets, and Twitter.
+The supported method for getting alerts is email.
+Future methods include SMS, webhooks, websockets, and Twitter.

 To make this lightweight I decided against using a real database and CRON.